(“Igraine” or the “Company”)

 On 2 January 2019 the Company announced that £150,000 of secured convertible loan notes (“Loan Notes”) had been converted into equity representing 20% of the ordinary share capital of Wallet Ads.

-As part of negotiations in recovering the loan in full the Company agreed to forgo any remaining costs and interest due on the loan in exchange for 232,010 fully paid these being in addition to 250,000 fully paid ordinary shares previously accepted in lieu of interest due on the loan.
+As part of negotiations in recovering the loan in full the Company agreed to forgo any remaining costs and interest due on the loan in exchange for 232,010 fully paid shares, in addition to 250,000 fully paid ordinary shares previously accepted in lieu of interest due on the loan.

 The Company’s shareholding in Rapid represents a 0.8% holding.
 Rapid’s share price was USD 0.138 at 31 December 2020 with the movement in the share price leading to a fair value loss of £3,132 in the year.